sethshober/learnJS/editing/Math.md

 // returns 201
 ```

-Along with these dynamic methods, there are also a variety of properties that are static and act as a reference point for mathematical calculations.
-Below are a few of them.

-==== not statics?? ====

 **Math.pow(x,y)**
 Math.pow() returns the value of x to the power of y.
-Pow is a static method in Math and thus cannot be used like the examples above as constructors.

 <?prettify?>
 ```
 Math.pow(10,2) = 100.
 ```

+Along with these dynamic methods, there are also a variety of properties that are static and act as a reference point for mathematical calculations.
+Below are a few of them.

 **Math.PI**
 Math.PI returns the value of PI (3.14....).